 You are here: Home Author Guidelines

-Society of Diabetic Nephropathy Prevention (publisher) follows the guidelines of COPE (COPE Code of Conduct and Best Practice Guidelines; https://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf and https://publicationethics.org/core-practices) and respects the ICMJE (the International Committee of Medical Journal Editors Recommendations; https://www.icmje.org/recommendations) for Editing, Reporting, Conduct and Publication of scientific papers in the health and therapeutic journals and the updated Good Publication Practice guideline regarding authorship (https://www.ismpp.org/gpp3).
-Submission of a paper to this journals means that all authors have read and agreed to all materials and content.
+Society of Diabetic Nephropathy Prevention (Publisher) follows the guidelines of COPE (COPE Code of Conduct and Best Practice Guidelines; https://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf and https://publicationethics.org/core-practices) and respects the ICMJE (the International Committee of Medical Journal Editors Recommendations; https://www.icmje.org/recommendations) for Editing, Reporting, Conduct, and Publication of scientific papers in the health and therapeutic journals and the updated Good Publication Practice guideline regarding authorship (https://www.ismpp.org/gpp3).
+Submission of a paper to this journal means that all authors have read and agreed to all materials and content.
 The papers must follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals from the International Committee of Medical Journal Editors (ICMJE).

 Research (Original) Article

 Research (Original) papers are a central study, which should describe noteworthy and original findings (up to ~8000 words, including tables, figures, and references).
 The publication of these papers is according to the novelty, and scientific reliability with regard to the analysis methods.

 To prepare the Original papers, the authors are required to respect the EQUATOR Network for original studies.

 Research articles must have approval from their Institutional /Hospital/University Ethics Committee for all investigations involving human or animal subjects.

 The references in Original Articles should not be more than 25.